rombie18/mcqueen/README.md

 - Doing Image Processing, lane detection and calculating steering angle (several versions)
 - Data collection to USB drive

 Altough the PID controllers are currently not being used, there are still two PID controllers programmed, one to control throttle and one to control steering angle.
-The first will make sure the robot moves at a constant velocity, the second will keep to robot moving in a bearing relative to start.
+The first will make sure the robot moves at a constant velocity, the second will keep to robot moving with a bearing relative to start.

 ## Folder structure
 ~\
 └── mcqueen\
 &emsp;&emsp;├── Drawings\
 &emsp;&emsp;└── Software\
+&emsp;&emsp;&emsp;&emsp;├── dev\
 &emsp;&emsp;&emsp;&emsp;├── images\
 &emsp;&emsp;&emsp;&emsp;├── install\
 &emsp;&emsp;&emsp;&emsp;├── libs\